 - indicating in the bitmap field as '1' for all other PDCP SDUs.

+FFS: if the receiving PDCP entity shall trigger a PDCP status report when upper layer requests a PDCP reconfiguration with source RLC entity release.

+FFS: whether PDCP status reporting for DAPS bearers is needed for UL or DL for RLC UM.

 NEXT CHANGE

 5.5.2 Configuration of header compression

 PDCP entities associated with DRBs can be configured by upper layers, see TS 36.331 [3] to use header compression either bidirectional (if headerCompression is configured) or uplink-only (if uplinkOnlyHeaderCompression is configured).
 If uplinkOnlyHeaderCompression is configured, the UE shall process the received PDCP Control PDU for interspersed ROHC feedback packet corresponding to the uplink header compression as specified in subclause 5.5.6.2, but shall not perform header decompression for the received PDCP Data PDU.
 PDCP entities associated with SLRBs can be configured to use header compression for IP SDUs.
+For DAPS bearers, the PDCP entity uses at most one ROHC compressor instance and at most two ROHC decompressor instances.

 NEXT CHANGE